henrik-ch/hello-world-javascript-action/README.md

-# hello-world-javascript-action
+# limit-event-javascript-action

-This action prints "Hello World" or "Hello" + the name of a person to greet to the log.
+This action checks a price limit, current price and previous price, to determine if a limit event has occurred.

 ## Inputs